 Before the interview, decide whether to call or email the candidate.
 Be nice.
 Set expectations for the candidate on where to be, at what time, what to wear and who they’ll meet.
 Allow them to feel at ease.
 You might be meeting the next future leader that enabled you to retire at 50.

 Book the interview room in advance!
 You don’t want to spend the next 15 mins making small talk while you frantically check every office before you have to settle for “a nice coffee shop I know down the road”.
 Manage the process, remain in charge and explain the format.
 This is an interview, not an exam.
 You want each candidate to succeed and not fail.

 When you identify great talent, it’s likely other companies have also.
 Use your time well.
 Be honest, open and realistic about what you can offer.
 Don’t rush but don’t delay on extending an offer either.

-The recruitment process simply does not stop just because an offer has been issues and (hopefully) accepted.
+The recruitment process simply does not stop just because an offer has been issued and (hopefully) accepted.
 Many offers fall through as the first few days in a new job were not as expected.
-There is also a risky time period between offer acceptance and start date when minds can change and counter offers from existing employers can be made.
+There is also a risky time period between offer acceptance and start date when minds can change and counter-offers from existing employers can be made.

 Put in a couple of calls, arrange a welcome coffee.
 Keep communication open and transparent.
 Are you going to be their manager?
 If not, be sure to arrange that the two meet - you’d be surprised how often this doesn’t happen.
-It’s of hight importance that new team member are guided through the first few days with professional care and management.
+It’s of high importance that new team member is guided through the first few days with professional care and management.